perimenopausal woman in her early 40s

 Cognitive changes, often referred to as “brain fog,” are a common issue during perimenopause.
 Fluctuating estrogen levels can disrupt key brain functions, affecting memory, concentration, and overall mental clarity.
 Estrogen plays a vital role in regulating neurotransmitters, such as serotonin and dopamine, which support cognitive function.
 As estrogen levels decline, the brain may become less efficient at processing information, leading to difficulties with memory recall, focus, and mental sharpness.

 This symptom can be exacerbated by other factors that are also common during perimenopause, including disrupted sleep, fatigue, and elevated stress levels.
 These combined effects can make it difficult for many women to stay mentally sharp, perform daily tasks, or remember details, contributing to the sense of “fog” or mental sluggishness.
+Recognizing perimenopausal symptoms and seeking medical attention can help manage cognitive changes.

 What You Can Do